zoe-pith/pith-site/sections/about.md

 # about

-Pith is a pursuit of intimate and social dining.
-Jonah Reider sporadically serves a seasonal menu for only six guests out of his apartment in New York City.
+Anyone can host, and everyone should.
+Pith is an exercise in do-it-yourself hospitality: I sporadically serve a seasonal menu for six guests out of the apartment in New York City I share with my sweet partner Sarah.

+Sign up to receive weekly dispatches from my culinary adventures, notifications about future supper club availibility, and essential tools and tips for cultivating a welcoming home and an improvisational confidence in the kitchen.

+-Jonah Reider

-# menu
+# current menu
-Radishes with butter and seaweed
+Cold cucumber soup with sheep's yogurt
 Beef tartare toast with pickled green tomatoes
 Crispy (but barely cooked) salmon with nice salt
-Chickpeas stewed with windowsill herbs
+Baby potatoes stewed with windowsill herbs
-Baby lettuce heads with cucumber and anchovy
+Butter lettuce with radishes and anchovy
 Ramps and morels crisped in miso butter
-Almond cookies and buckwheat tea
+Rhubarb tart with toasted almond ice cream

 # select press